banzaicloud/koperator-docs/docs/pre-provisioned-volumes.md

   ...
 ```

-## Broker level storage config to use pre-provisioned volumes
+## Broker-level storage configuration to use pre-provisioned volumes

 The `storageConfigs` specified at the broker level to use the above described pre-created persistent volumes as broker log dirs: